Don Riddell

 Don Riddell (born 7 September 1972) is an English news anchor and sports journalist.
-He is currently one of four London-based anchors of CNN's World Sport and hosts CNN's Living Golf.
+He is currently an Atlanta-based anchor of CNN's World Sport and formerly hosted CNN's Living Golf.

 Education

 Riddell attended Trinity and All Saints College, then part of the University of Leeds and earned a B.A. with honours in Public Media/Communication and Cultural Studies.

 Career

 Edinburgh-born Riddell joined CNN in 2002.
 He had previously worked at the London News Network, where he worked as a sports presenter for the London Tonight programme.
 He started his career at Yorkshire Television in Leeds.